SpeysideHEP/spey-pyhf/docs/quick_start.rst

 backend agnostic structure all the functionalities of the :class:`~spey.StatisticalModel` class also applies to ``pyhf`` plug-in.

+**Arguments:**

+ * ``background_only_model``: This is background-only model dictionary which includes information about background yields, uncertainties and observations.
+Details on how to construct these dictionaries can be found in `pyhf's online documentation <https://pyhf.readthedocs.io/en/v0.7.2/likelihood.html>`_.
+ * ``signal_patch``: This is signal patch which includes dictionaries describing which regions are going to be added or removed from the statistical model.
+ * ``analysis`` (optional): Unique identifier for the analysis.
+ * ``xsection`` (optional): Cross section value for the signal hypothesis.
+Units determined by the user.

 Additionally this plug-in is shiped with simple uncorrelated background attachment which accesses ``pyhf``'s ``uncorrelated_backgound`` function which can be accessed through spey with following function